 Michigan lawyer explains workers’ comp check rules and how to protect legal rights.

-We understand how stressful workers’ comp can be for some disabled employees.
+We understand how stressful injury claims from being injured on the job can be for some disabled employees.
 Many of the people who contact our office have no idea about their legal rights or what is happening with their claim.
 Insurance companies take advantage of this lack of knowledge and play games with benefits.
 Here are some workers’ comp check rules that every disabled employee needs to know.

 Workers’ comp check rules in regards to amounts paid for lost wages